 The Marine Science Institute is located in Port Aransas, on 72 acres on the Gulf of Mexico.
 REU projects will take advantage of the wide variety of coastal habitats near the Institute, including shallow bays, hypersaline lagoons, seagrass beds, estuaries, mangroves, and marshes.
 UTMSI is the lead state agency for the 185,000-acre Mission-Aransas National Estuarine Research Reserve, the only reserve in the Western Gulf of Mexico biogeographic region.

-The 10-week summer program begins with a research cruise on the R/V Katy and ends with a symposium in which students will present their research results.
-Along the way, students will create web pages and blogs about their research, and participate in a variety of professional development activities.
+The 10-week summer program includes field trips, professional development workshops, and ends with a symposium in which students will present their research results.
+Along the way, students will create web pages and blogs about their research, and interact with the scientific community here at the Institute.

-- Stipends: Students will receive a summer stipend of $5000 for the 10-week program, full room and board, a research allowance, and a travel allowance.
+- Students will receive a summer stipend of $5000 for the 10-week program.

-Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science’s located in Arlington, VA.
+- Funding for this REU site is provided by the National Science Foundation’s Division of Ocean Sciences located in Arlington, VA.
 The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
 NSF does not handle REU applications; please contact each REU site directly for application information.